Jonah Heim Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.54 team ERA that ranks third across all MLB pitching staffs.
+- The Rays have a 3.53 team ERA that ranks third across all league pitching staffs.

-- The Rays allow the eighth-fewest home runs in baseball (63 total, one per game).
+- Rays pitchers combine to allow the 10th-fewest home runs in baseball (66 total, one per game).

-- Glasnow (0-0) takes the mound for the Rays to make his third start this season.
+- Bradley (4-2) takes the mound for the Rays in his eighth start of the season.
+He has a 3.60 ERA in 35 2/3 innings pitched, with 48 strikeouts.

-- The righty last pitched on Saturday against the Boston Red Sox, when he threw 5 1/3 innings, allowing one earned run while giving up four hits.
+- In his most recent time out on Sunday against the Boston Red Sox, the right-hander tossed five innings, giving up two earned runs while surrendering six hits.

+- In seven games this season, the 22-year-old has an ERA of 3.60, with 12.3 strikeouts per nine innings.
+Opponents are batting .248 against him.

 © 2023 Data Skrive.
 All rights reserved.